autoplot/documentation/javadoc/org/das2/util/ThrowRuntimeExceptionHandler.md

+# org.das2.util.ThrowRuntimeExceptionHandler

-# org.das2.util.ThrowRuntimeExceptionHandlerExceptionHandler that throws a RuntimeException caused by the Exception.
+ExceptionHandler that throws a RuntimeException caused by the Exception.
  This is useful for server-side applications that need to handle the exception externally.

-ThrowRuntimeExceptionHandler( )
+# ThrowRuntimeExceptionHandler( )
 Creates a new instance of NullExceptionHandler

 ***